Angeline S. Andrew, PhD

 7936 Rubin Building

 Lebanon NH 03756

-Translating molecular toxicology into human populations; identifying host genetic factors that modify cancer prognosis and response to environmental exposures; interactions between multiple stressors.
+Translating molecular toxicology into human populations; identifying factors that modify prognosis; response to environmental exposures; interactions between multiple stressors.

 Rotations and Thesis Projects:

 10/1/2018– 9/30/2021 Identify, Analyze, and Evaluate Potential Risk Factors for Amyotrophic Lateral Sclerosis (ALS).
 MPIs: Andrew, Stommel, Bradley, Pioro, CDC / ATSDR, R01TS000288

 1/1/2018–12/31/2020 Investigating Aerosolized Cyanobacteria in Amyotrophic Lateral Sclerosis.
 Stommel (PI), Andrew (Co-I), ALS Association, 18-IIA-437

 9/30/2018– 9/29/2019 Describing Treatment Gaps for People with Epilepsy.
 Jobst (PI), Andrew (Co-I), CDC, U48DP005018

 9/30/2016– 9/29/2018 A Population-Based Ohio ALS Repository and a Case-Control Study of ALS Risk Factors.
 MPIs: Andrew, Stommel, Bradley, Pioro, CDC / ATSDR, R01TS000245